-What began on the America mainland in the 1850s when the first hula dancers were presented to the public and what was promoted by Hawaiian music only a few years later – the promise of paradise on earth, an Eden in endless summer – the Hawaiian way of life, for the vast majority of American was inaccessible.
-Simply because of the remoteness of the islands and the enormous costs of getting there at all.
+What began on the American mainland in the 1850s, when the first hula dancers were presented to the public and what was promoted by Hawaiian music only a few years later – the promise of paradise on earth, an Eden in endless summer – the Hawaiian way of life, for the vast majority of Americans was inaccessible, simply because of the remoteness of the islands and the enormous costs of getting there at all.

-After the end or WWII and with travel expenses declining, this changed dramatically and quickly.
+After the end of WWII and with travel expenses declining, this changed dramatically and quickly.

-Nevertheless, the main provider of transportation, the Matson Shipping Navigation Company, by smart marketing early on created a strong longing for the place, praising Hawaii in countless beautiful illustration and promotional material.
-To accomplish the great interest in the islands, all kinds of efforts were used to (somehow) remake/rewrite Hawaii’s story, establish a myth of pure easy living, friendly population, the “absence” of time and the home of comfort and an endless summer.
-That way, the US finally annexed the islands – by purposely destroying a legal dynasty – Hawaii in 1959 became the 50th state of the Union.
+Nevertheless, the main provider of transportation, the Matson Shipping Navigation Company, by smart marketing early on created a strong longing for the place, praising Hawaii in countless beautiful illustrations and promotional materials.
+To accomplish the great interest in the islands, all kinds of tricks were used to (somehow) remake/rewrite Hawaii’s story, establish a myth of pure easy living, a friendly population, the “absence” of time and the home of comfort and an endless summer.
+That way, the US finally annexed the islands – by purposely destroying a legal dynasty – and Hawaii in 1959 became the 50th state of the Union.

-The combination of exoticism, primitivism and Orientalism had a strong impact on Americans who just had won a war and their that would see full employment, cheap mortgages on houses, high salaries and much money to spend.
+The combination of exoticism, primitivism and Orientalism had a strong impact on Americans who had just won a war and that would see full employment, cheap mortgages on houses, high salaries and much money to spend.

 Tiki culture, a major theme that comes to mind when musing on Hawaii, along with rattan furniture (originally featured, produced and sported in the Philippines) and a unique interior design of Polynesia themed bars, restaurants and hangouts are further subjects.
 It had a strong influence on (American) interior design of the 1940s and 1950s.